 How Long Before I Feel A Reduction In Pain?

-You often feel a reduction in pain and stiffness in just a few treatments though it can take much longer for the trigger point to resolve.
+You often feel a reduction in pain and stiffness in just a few treatments though it can take several days for the trigger point to resolve.

 - Pain from trigger points in the tensor fasciae latae muscle is often diagnosed as bursitis of the hip or thinning of the hip cartilage.

-- The TFL muscles are always working when you are on your feet.
+- The TFL muscles are always working when you are standing on your feet.

 - Trochanteric bursitis

 Other muscles that should be considered and examined:

 Satellite trigger points associated with the tensor fasciae latae muscle:

 If you find trigger points in the tensor fasciae latae muscle it is likely you will find trigger points in some or all of these muscles.

 Doctors and physical therapists often recommend TENS to relax the muscles and ease the pain.
 The Belifu TENS Unit Muscle Stimulator is highly recommended and a great choice for treating muscle pain throughout the body.